EBZebra/docs/edge/source/guide/configreference.md

 ## Geolocation
 ### GeolocationEnabled
-Enables / disables HTML5 Geolocation.
-When enabled on a device supporting geolocation and under GPS/network coverage, the geolocation data is returned to the defined JavaScript callback.
-When disabled the defined JavaScript error callback is called notifying that the permission to using Geolocation is disabled.
+Controls HTML5 Geolocation.
+When enabled on a device that supports geolocation and is in range of a GPS network, the geolocation data is returned to the defined JavaScript callback.
+When disabled the defined JavaScript error callback is called, notifying the app that the permission to using Geolocation is disabled.

 **Possible Values**